DanielKolsi/persons/README.md

 3) Surf your browser to: http://127.0.0.1/3000

 ***************
-Assumptions
+Assumptions & notes
 ***************
 As this was a quick test asked to be returned the next day, unit & functional tests were omitted.
-Also due to the time restrictions, there are some small differences (e.g. checkbutton color & font families) between the sketch and the implementation.
+Also due to the time restrictions and depending on browser interpretation of CSS, there are some small differences (e.g. checkbutton color & font families) between the sketch and how the implemented UI looks like.

 Also, the code contains some 'hard coded' values which could be outsourced to a separate config file if there were more time.